Avatar the experience with Go City Singapore Gardens by the Bay

 5. Wander around Singapore’s beautiful gardens

 Despite the rain, you should definitely spend a few hours exploring some of Singapore’s beautiful gardens.
-Wait for a break in the clouds and head to the Gardens on the Bay in Marina Bay.
+Wait for a break in the clouds and head to the Gardens by the Bay in Marina Bay.
 This is one of the city’s most spectacular green spaces and you’ll be amazed at the misty biodomes, the towering high-tech trees, and the comical sculptures.
 Get free access to the Cloud Forest and the Flower Dome by using your pass.

 Another enchanting oasis to meander around is the 82-hectare Singapore Botanic Gardens where you can admire over 550 species planted in beautifully laid out themed gardens.
 Stop in at the National Orchid Garden and the botanical art gallery in the Gallop Extension while you are there.